TannerDamron/my-first-webpages/README.md

 # First Webpages Assignment
-#### Learning proper indentation and spacing, and adding images, links, and some styling through HTML.
+#### Learned proper indentation and spacing, and adding images, links, and some styling through HTML.